University of California, Los Angeles, Athletics

 Morales continued to represent UCLA on the sport’s highest level with a second-straight U.S. Open berth at Pinehurst No. 2 in 2024.
 He earned an invitation to the World Wide Technology Championship in Nov.
 2024, competing at his third PGA TOUR event.
 Morales competed in second PGA TOUR event at the Mexico Open and put on an impressive showing at the Latin America Amateur Championships where he placed runner-up.

-Kirakossian’s work during his second season at UCLA (2023-24) included strong campaigns across the board from Ereño, Morales and then-freshman Luke Powell.
+Kirakossian’s work during his second season at UCLA (2023-24) included strong campaigns across the board from Ereño and Morales.
 Morales established program records in scoring average (69.91), rounds under par (25) and rounds in the 60s (19).
 Ereño’s marks were just as impressive, as the Spaniard significantly improved his play during UCLA’s spring season.
 Ereño compiled a 70.78 scoring average, which ranks seventh in school history.
 He ranked second on the squad behind Morales with six top-10 finishes, eight top-20 finishes, 22 rounds under par and 15 rounds in the 60s.
-Powell had one of the most dominant freshman campaigns in UCLA history with three top-3 finishes, including a medal, in his first four collegiate events.
-The Bruins’ fall 2023 portion was highlighted by back-to-back individual wins from Powell and Morales.
-Powell, competing in his second tournament, shot -17, 199 (64-67-68) to earn his first title at the Hamptons Intercollegiate.
+The Bruins’ fall 2023 portion was highlighted by back-to-back individual wins from then-freshman Luke Powell and Morales.
+Competing in his second tournament, Powell shot -17, 199 (64-67-68) to earn his first title at the Hamptons Intercollegiate.
 Less than two weeks later, in Oct.
 2024, Morales claimed his second career medal in UCLA’s next event at the Golf Club of Georgia Collegiate.
 He shot -11, 205 (68-68-69).

 Before arriving at UCLA, Kirakossian spent five seasons at Arizona State, two as associate head coach and three as an assistant.
 He helped lead the Sun Devils to four consecutive NCAA Championship appearances, including a runner-up finish in 2021-22 and a third-place showing in 2020-21.
 During Kirakossian’s tenure, Arizona State produced more All-Pac-12 honorees (17) than any other school in the conference.
 In 2021-22, the Sun Devils boasted a Pac-12-leading four first-team selections, the most by an ASU team since 1993-94.